The May Pipeline Local Section Newsletter is now available:

 Videos of the November 2019 Local Section meeting are posted under the videos link at left.
 These show Doug Atkins presentation on safe use of laboratory glass.

 Hello, Tennessee chemical engineers.
 Our chapter is an important part of chemical engineering history.
 An updated list of our local section officers since 1943 is at the following link:

 Congratulations to Peter Lodal on his election to Director of the Global AIChE!
 Peter is an AIChE Fellow from our East Tennessee Local Section.

 Please refer to the Newsletters link for our latest newsletters and the Files link to see presentations from our speakers.

 The August 2019 Newsletter, The Pipeline, is now available along with past issues:

 I hope you'll join in to the many educational, networking, and enjoyable activities of the East Tennessee Section of AIChE.

-The East Tennessee Section has contributed to the profession of chemical engineering for six decades.
+The East Tennessee Section has contributed to the profession of chemical engineering for seven decades.
 Our area is in the extreme eastern part of the state near the border with Virginia and North Carolina.
 As discussed in the local section history, our section was founded and is largely driven by employees of Eastman Chemical Company, which is the 9th largest chemical company in the U.S. and has over 500 chemical engineers at its headquarters in Kingsport, Tennessee.
-However, many of our members work for other local employers as well including Nuclear Fuel Services (NFS) in Elizabethton, Tennessee and BAE Systems in Kingsport.
+However, many of our members work for other local employers as well including Nuclear Fuel Services (NFS) in Erwin, Tennessee and BAE Systems in Kingsport.